Edoardoba/test/create_a_card.md

   <img src="https://github.com/Edoardoba/test/blob/main/media/javascript.PNG" />
 </p>

+In the settings panel, you can set the **component name** and the **Variable name*** that is the Name of the variable to save the results to.
+You can later access this variable from other components.
 ## Moving/deleting the component

 For every component you have to possibility to **delete** it using the bin icon just on the right hand side of the component and to **move it up/down** on the card using the arrows on the left hand side.